-Since an echographic examination is not possible in conscious rabbits, the animals were anesthetized with injectable anesthetics.
-The ketamine group was anesthetized with ketamine alone (50 mg/kg, i.m.), while in the control and daunorubicin groups combined anesthesia was used (ketamine 50 mg/kg + xylazine 2 mg/kg, i.m.).
-When the appropriate depth of anesthesia was reached (approx. 10 min), the rabbits were placed on the table on the left lateral decubitus.
-The echocardiograms were obtained using a GE Vingmed CFM 800 apparatus (GE Vingmed Ultrasound, Norway) equipped with a 7.5 MHz standard pediatric probe.
+Since the echographic examination is unfeasible in conscious rabbits, the animals were anaesthetized with injectable anaesthetics.
+The ketamine group was anaesthetised with ketamine alone (50 mg/kg, i.m.), while in the control and daunorubicin groups combined anesthesia was used (ketamine 50 mg/kg + xylazine 2 mg/kg, i.m.).
+After the appropriate depth of anaesthesia was reached (approx. 10 min), the rabbits were placed on the table on the left lateral decubitus.
+The echocardiograms were obtained using a GE Vingmed CFM 800 apparatus (GE Vingmed Ultrasound, Norway) equipped with a 7.5 MHz standard paediatric probe.
 The apical four-chamber view was obtained by means of the left parasternal approach.
-The HPRF (High Pulse Repetition Frequency) mode of pulse-wave Doppler imagining was used to study the LV-filling.
+The HPRF (High Pulse Repetition Frequency) mode of pulse-wave Doppler imagining was used to study the LV- filling.
 The mitral inflow was recorded through a sample volume of 1.2 mm placed at the tips of the mitral valve leaflets.
-Evaluated parameters (peak filling rates of E and A wave, acceleration and deceleration times) were determined from 3-5 cardiac cycles, while at least three different Doppler recordings were obtained during each examination.
+Evaluated parameters (peak filling rates of E and A wave, acceleration and deceleration times) were determined from 3-5 cardiac cycles, while at least 3 different Doppler recordings were obtained during each examination.